palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 That's it!
 As long as `wine` is installed normally the script should take care of any issues you may have when uploading.

+### Upload Firmware Version 2.x.x (Fall 2016)

-5. Download the [OpenBCI_Radios Firmware](https://github.com/OpenBCI/OpenBCI_Radios/tree/master) repo from our github.
+1. Download the [OpenBCI_Radios Firmware](https://github.com/OpenBCI/OpenBCI_Radios/tree/master) repo from our github.
 You may also clone the repo into your libraries folder cited after step 6.

-6. Unzip the folder, and if it is named OpenBCI_Radios-master, rename it to just OpenBCI_Radios.
+2. Unzip the folder, and if it is named OpenBCI_Radios-master, rename it to just OpenBCI_Radios.

-7. Move the OpenBCI_Radios folder from your downloads into:
+3. Move the OpenBCI_Radios folder from your downloads into:

    On Mac/Linux:
 Documents/Arduino/libraries